Naro56/job-portal/README.md

 2. **Post a Job**
    - Click "Post Job" in the navigation menu
    - Fill in all job details and submit
+   - Form validation prevents incomplete submissions
+   - Duplicate submission prevention ensures jobs aren't posted multiple times

 3. **Manage Applications**
-   - Visit your dashboard to see all posted jobs
+   - Visit your dashboard to see all posted jobs with detailed statistics
+   - Use "My Jobs" for a simplified view of your job listings
    - Click "View Applicants" to see candidates for each job
    - Update application statuses (select/reject)

-4. **Close Job Listings**
+4. **Close/Reopen Job Listings**
    - Click "Close Job" when a position is filled
+   - Click "Reopen Job" if you need more applicants for a previously closed position

 ## Contributing